marcel-maqsood/Middleware-Navigation/README.md

 ]
 ```

-if you want to use attributes for the <ul>-item,
+if you want to use attributes for the "ul HTML-element"-item,
 then add (whatever you need of those) to the menu-item you just added:
 ```php
 'attributes' => [